cmer/gigabyte-z390-aorus-master-hackintosh/STEP_BY_STEP.md

     - Click the button with an up/down arrow (middle right).
 Chose `iMac18,3`.
 This is important since we'll be connecting our monitor to the RX580.
 The HDMI port on our motherboard is NOT yet working for Hackintoshes.
     - Make sure the serial number generated is an iMac (mid-2017) by clicking `Model Lookup`.
     - Ensure that `Check Coverage` reports that the serial is **NOT** valid.
 You don't want to use somebody else's serial number.
+    - While you're here, copy your Board Serial Number to your clipboard.
+You'll need it soon.
+* In **Rt Variables**:
+    - Paste your Board Serial Number in the `MLB` field.
+    - Set `CsrActiveConfig` to `0x0` which enables SIP for extra security.
+This should work just fine for a Vanilla Hackintosh install and is how genuine Macs ship.
 * In **Boot**:
     - Change the `Custom Flags` to: `shikigva=40 uia_exclude=HS14` (this disables onboard Bluetooth since we'll be using an external Broadcom Wi-Fi/Bluetooth adapter)
 * In **ACPI**: